pdyba/Book/2017/presentations/with_python_security/text.md

 There are tree major approaches when pen testing white, grey and black box.

 White box means full transparency and full access for a pentester to our production systems, especially:
-* a pentester has full access to the application and systems they are testing,
+* A pentester has full access to the application and systems they are testing
-* the test covers the widest range of attack vectors,
+* The test covers the widest range of attack vectors
-* a pentester has access to our source code and documentation.
+* A pentester has access to our source code and documentation

-Grey box narrows the access, but still requires source code and sometimes developer instance??? before starting the main pentest, the pentesting becomes targeted and works within boundaries:
+Grey box narrows the access, but still requires source code and sometimes a developer instance before starting the main pentest, the pentesting becomes targeted and works within boundaries:
-* a pentester does not have access to the system,
+* A pentester does not have access to the system
-* a pentester has different types of accounts such as user and/or moderator, but not admin-level application access,
+* A pentester has different types of accounts such as user and/or moderator, but not admin-level application access
-* a pentester has access to our source code and documentation.
+* A pentester has access to our source code and documentation

 Black box, as the name suggests, limits access, so the pentester's perspective is similar to a real attacker:
-* a pentester does not have knowledge about the system or only knows its basics,
+* A pentester does not have knowledge about the system or only knows its basics
-* a pentester has no access to source code, but obtaining the source code may be one of the steps when executing an attack or be one if its goals,
+* A pentester has no access to source code, but obtaining the source code may be one of the steps when executing an attack or be one if its goals
-* a pentester has no initial access to the app above end-user level.
+* A pentester has no initial access to the app above end-user level

 #### CISO